fastify/fastify/docs/Reference/Server.md

 ### `allowUnsafeRegex`
 <a id="factory-allow-unsafe-regex"></a>

-The allowUnsafeRegex setting is false by default, so routes only allow safe regular expressionss.
+The allowUnsafeRegex setting is false by default, so routes only allow safe regular expressions.
 To use unsafe expressions, set allowUnsafeRegex to true.

 ```js
 fastify.get('/user/:id(^([0-9]+){4}$)', (request, reply) => {